AnirudhHimself/Random-Walker/README.md

 ![alt text](https://github.com/AnirudhHimself/Random-Walker/blob/master/TrendUp.gif "Trend Up")

+We know the process will trend up, just not to what degree or how.
 But let's see what happens after you invest in it.

 ![alt text](https://github.com/AnirudhHimself/Random-Walker/blob/master/TrendDown.gif "Trend Down")

 Wow!
 Looks like it wasn't worth buying was it?
+The trend line in this model goes down, on average.
+However since we don't know to what degree or how, we can insert the element of randomness into our program and see how it could run.